null

 View of the Crocodile Range from the Mt Edna plantation

 In 2004 the Mt Edna property was starting to take shape, not as a rejuvenated banana farm but as a cattle property.
-We stocked our property with young Brahman cattle and readied ourselves for the challenge of switching from city life to Far North Queensland farmers.
 Little did we anticipate what lay ahead.

 In March 2006, Cyclone Larry crossed the coast just to the north of Mt Edna.
 Packing windspeeds of up to 300 kilometres per hour it caused widespread devastation.
 The cyclone was followed by 100 days of rain, completing the destruction and hampering reconstruction efforts.
 Repairs to buildings and infrastructure took 18 months.